-Persons outside Credit Suisse who wish to report violations of laws, rules and regulations or the Credit Suisse’s Code of Conduct may address their reports either in writing directly to the Secretary of the Board of Directors of Credit Suisse, or may call the Swiss Integrity Hotline (+41 800 12 13 14) when located in Switzerland, Belgium, Italy, Austria, Liechtenstein, Luxembourg, France, or Germany; or the US Integrity Hotline (+1 877 248 1180), when located in the USA or any other country not mentioned above.
+Persons outside Credit Suisse who wish to report violations of laws, rules and regulations or the Credit Suisse's Code of Conduct may address their reports either in writing directly to the Secretary of the Board of Directors of Credit Suisse, or may raise your concerns via our Integrity Lines (web or phone).

 Ms. Joan Elizabeth Belzer